Society for Endocrinology - a world-leading authority on hormones

 The Society is committed to recognising and rewarding excellence in endocrinology research and clinical practice.

 The Society has always recognised endocrine professionals across the breadth of endocrinology for excellent work.
 Through our annual programme of Medals, Prizes and Awards, we aim to celebrate the diversity of our discipline and community.
-The Society awards eight medals per year.
+The Society awards five medals per year.
 All medal lectures are given at the Society’s BES conference.

 Previous awards: